Mark-MDO47/CforArduinoClass/README.md

 If you search you might find the "mass-market paperback" at around $20 or maybe a used copy for even less.<br>
 If you are going to get a copy, I suggest you try to get the latest edition.
 Since you will be investing the time, you might as well be close to up-to-date (2nd edition is Copyright 2012).

-As an aside: some of the projects will use **binary** arithmetic and **Boolean** logic to implement simple data compression.
-We will do a quick discussion on how this code works when the time comes.
-This is another one of those topics that is important but could be skimmed if you just want to enjoy the project and study it later.
+As an aside: some of the projects in the [Arduino Class](https://github.com/Mark-MDO47/ArduinoClass "Arduino Class") will use **binary** arithmetic and **Boolean** logic to implement simple data compression, and this class will just barely touch on these topics.
+In the [Arduino Class](https://github.com/Mark-MDO47/ArduinoClass "Arduino Class") we will do a quick discussion on how this code works.
+This is another one of those **TLDR** topics that is important but could be skimmed if you just want to enjoy the project and study it later.

-There is a quick discussion of binary and other numbering systems in the resources page:
+There is a quick discussion of binary and other numbering systems in the [Arduino Class](https://github.com/Mark-MDO47/ArduinoClass "Arduino Class") resources page:
 - https://github.com/Mark-MDO47/ArduinoClass/tree/master/99_Resources#tldr-decimal-and-binary-and-hexadecimal

 Binary and Boolean are discussed more fully in Wikipedia: